webdevops/php-docker-boilerplate/README.md

 This Docker boilerplate based on the best practises and don't use too much magic.
 Configuration of each docker container is availabe in the docker/ directory - feel free to customize.

+This boilerplate can also be used for any other web project eg. TYPO3 NEOS, Symfony, Magento and more.
+Just customize the makefile for your needs

 Based on https://github.com/denderello/symfony-docker-example/

 Warning: Don't use this Docker containers for production - they're for development!